-How long hemorrhoids last depend on their size and location.
+How long hemorrhoids last depends on their size and location.
 Small hemorrhoids can clear up in a matter of days while larger ones can persist for a lifetime (unless removed by a doctor).

 If you have small hemorrhoids and want to get rid of them faster, you can try making diet and lifestyle changes.
 Sitting less, exercising more, reducing stress, and eating a high-fiber diet are all beneficial.
 You may also wish to apply creams.
 These don’t get rid of hemorrhoids, but they can reduce the temptation to scratch and may protect tissue from further damage when you poop.

 Pregnant women may develop hemorrhoids as their pregnancy progresses.
 That’s because pressure from the baby in the abdomen can make anal veins larger.
 However, piles disappear after birth.